In Hong Kong, one-fifth of our daily garbage is plastic waste. It is almost like living in a Plastic World.

 While other cities have already explored ways to raise the value of used plastics, Hong Kong is still doing the low-value bale and export practice, and the fluctuated value of 2nd hand plastic materials has made it even harder to export our used plastics.
 As a result, a large portion of used plastics has ended up in our landfills, which is wasting resources and the limited space of our landfills.

 Plastic brings us convenience to a certain degree, but it facilitates a modern disposable lifestyle.
-The six million waste plastic bottles that Hong Kong people throw away every single day is an obvious example.
+The four million waste plastic bottles that Hong Kong people throw away every single day is an obvious example.
 Not to mention the micro-plastic beads and BPA which may enter the food chain.
 All these threaten our public health and destruct our ecological environment.

 Saying goodbye to plastic is never easy.
 However, for the sake of our mother earth, as well as the wellbeing of ourselves and that of our future generations, we should all learn to use plastic responsibly.